german-muzquiz/vim-genius/.ai/PROJECT_CONTEXT.md

 # Project Context

-This document provides an overview of the **vim-genius** project, describing its vision, architecture, technology stack, and operational constraints.
+This document provides an overview of the **vim-genius** project, describing its vision, architecture, technology stack, operational constraints, and developer workflows.

 ---

 ## 1. High-Level Vision

-**vim-genius** is an AI-powered code-assistant plugin for Vim/Neovim that brings advanced code intelligence (such as context-aware editing, code generation, and automated refactoring) directly into the editor.
-By coupling a lightweight Vimscript frontend with a Python-driven AI backend, it allows developers to interact with large language models (LLMs) seamlessly: selecting code blocks, issuing natural-language commands, and receiving in-place edits or suggestions without leaving their editing session.
+**vim-genius** is an AI-powered code-assistant plugin for Vim/Neovim that delivers context-aware editing, code generation, and automated refactoring directly within the editor.
+By combining a lightweight Vimscript frontend with a Python-driven AI backend, developers can select code blocks, issue natural-language commands, and receive in-place edits, suggestions, or explanations without leaving their editing session.

-- *Purpose*: Enhance developer productivity by embedding AI-driven workflows (code completion, refactoring, documentation, testing scaffolding) into Vim.
+- Purpose: Embed AI-driven workflows—code completion, refactoring, documentation, and test scaffolding—into Vim/Neovim to boost productivity.
-- *Target Users*: Vim/Neovim enthusiasts, Python developers, and polyglot programmers seeking a tight integration of LLM capabilities in a terminal-centric editor.
+- Target Users: Vim/Neovim enthusiasts, Python developers, and polyglot programmers seeking seamless LLM features in a terminal-centric editor.
-- *Ecosystem Fit*: Complements existing LSP-based workflows by providing generative AI features, can be used alongside or as an extension to language servers and traditional linters/formatters.
+- Ecosystem Fit: Complements existing LSP-based workflows by providing generative AI features alongside traditional linters, formatters, and language servers.

 ---